Cross-domain Compositing with Pretrained Diffusion Models: Applications and Evaluation

 \subsection{Implementation Details}

-We implemented our method upon two open-source diffusion models: Guided Diffusion \cite{dhariwal2021diffusion} and Stable Diffusion \cite{rombach2021highresolution}.
-We use their supplied checkpoints of unconditional models of resolution $256\times256$ and $512\times512$ accordingly.
-For Stable Diffusion we use sd-v1-4 checkpoint, as the inpainting model we use sd-v1-5 checkpoint, and for Guided Diffusion we use a model trained on FFHQ \cite{karras2019style} from \cite{choi2021ilvr} (additional results are shown in \cref{ss:faces} and \cref{ss:additional} of the appendix).
-Both models were developed using PyTorch \cite{NEURIPS2019_9015}.
-For all Stable Diffusion experiments we set the number of diffusion steps as $T=50$ and use DDIM sampling \cite{song2020denoising}, for Guided Diffusion we set $T=250$ and DDPM sampling.
+We implemented our method over two open-source diffusion models: Guided Diffusion \cite{dhariwal2021diffusion} and Stable Diffusion \cite{rombach2021highresolution}.
+For Guided Diffusion, we use the unconditional FFHQ \cite{karras2019style} models from \cite{choi2021ilvr} (see \supref{ss:faces}).
+For Stable Diffusion we use the \textit{sd-v1-4} checkpoint, except for the SVR experiments where we use the \textit{sd-v1-5} inpainting checkpoint.
+For all Stable Diffusion experiments we set the number of diffusion steps as $T=50$ and use DDIM sampling~\cite{song2020denoising}, for Guided Diffusion we set $T=250$ and use DDPM sampling.
 Inference times are affected by $R$, and are displayed in \cref{tab:inf_times}.
+For quantitative metrics evaluation, we use CLIP \textit{ViT-L/14@336px}.

 The SVR model $\text{D}^2\text{IMNet}$ is constituted of two sub-networks, SDFNet and CamNet.
-Both sub-networks are trained by Adam optimizer with $5\mathrm{e}{-5}$ learning rate and $16$ batch size for $400$ epochs.
+Both sub-networks are trained using Adam with $5\mathrm{e}{-5}$ learning rate and $16$ batch size for $400$ epochs.
 This configuration remains the same for all trained models.
+For additional implementation details for SVR see \supref{ss:SVR model training}.